CosmosContracts/docs/smart-contracts-and-junod-development/tutorial-cw1/README.md

 This tutorial will take you through compiling, storing and interacting with the CW1 subkeys contract in the[ cosmwasm-plus](https://github.com/CosmWasm/cosmwasm-plus) repo.

-`cosmwasm-plus` contains prodction-grade contracts, whereas `cosmwasm-examples`, which we used in the previous tutorial, is optimised for readability and for those new to CosmWasm and/or smart contracts in general.
+`cosmwasm-plus` contains production-grade contracts, whereas `cosmwasm-examples`, which we used in the previous tutorial, is optimised for readability and for those new to CosmWasm and/or smart contracts in general.

 As before, this will take four steps.
 Unlike before, we have more options for executing commands once instantiated: